maxmurdoch/flock/src/pages/products/commercial.md

     - text: Flock’s policies are EC785/2004 compliant and CAA approved.
       title: Fully compliant
     - text: >-
-        Pinpoint the cost of insurance for each job, and easily pass the costs onto your clients.
+        Pinpoint the cost of insurance for each job, and expense it to your clients.
       title: Bill as an expense
     - text: >-
         Schedule flights up to 10 days in advance.
 Change of plan?
 Cancel with